How Safe Is Sending Financial Documents Through the Internet?

 • If a recipient opens a physical piece of mail, they don’t have to be concerned that it will infect their computer system.

 OK, that’s enough of that.
 Now let’s talk about the cost.
-Considering the cost of maintaining a secure system to send emails, can you safely send a one-page black-and-white document to your customer for eighty cents?
+After factoring in the cost of maintaining a secure system to send emails, can you safely send a one-page black-and-white document to your customer for under $1.20?
 If the answer is no, read on.
 If your answer is yes, please let us know how you do it!
 I’ll even write about it in my next blog.

 What Is the Cost vs Benefit Ratio of Using DocuSend’s Cloud-Based Mailroom?